Your Questions About Severe-Duty Louvers Answered

 Does Miami-Dade accept both ANSI/AMCA Standard 540 and ANSI/AMCA Standard 550?
 Yes.
 Per the 2020 Florida Building Code, Building, and the 2020 Florida Building Code, Mechanical, both test standards are acceptable to Miami-Dade.

 Is a louver that passed ANSI/AMCA Standard 550 watertight?
-No. Despite ANSI/AMCA Standard 550 being one of the most stringent water-penetration tests a louver can be subjected to, a louver that receives a passing grade still could allow the penetration of as much as 2 gal.
+No. Despite ANSI/AMCA Standard 550 being one of the most stringent water-penetration tests a louver can be subjected to, matching TAS 100(A), Test Procedure for Wind and Wind Driven Rain Resistance and/or Increased Windspeed Resistance of Soffit Ventilation Strip and Continuous or Intermittent Ventilation System Installed at the Ridge Area, a louver that receives a passing grade still could allow the penetration of as much as 2 gal.
 (8 L) of water over the course of the 70-minute test.

 The bottom line: ANSI/AMCA Standard 540 and ANSI/AMCA Standard 550 have achieved substantial code and specification penetration.
 Thus, it is important to understand how they are applied.